-The Decarbonising Transport through Electrification, A whole system approach (DTE) Network+ is addressing low-carbon transport modes (road, rail and airborne) alongside associated electricity infrastructures to support existing and deliver future mobility needs, treating these as an integrated system embedded within the electricity energy vector with the goal of decarbonising the transport sector.
+The Decarbonising Transport through Electrification Network+ is addressing low-carbon transport modes (road, rail and airborne) alongside associated electricity infrastructures to support existing and deliver future mobility needs, treating these as an integrated system embedded within the electricity energy vector with the goal of decarbonising the transport sector.

-It will explore drivers for change within the transport system including technology innovation, individual mobility needs and economic requirements for change alongside environmental and social concerns for sustainability and consider the role, social acceptance and impact of policies and regulations to result in emissions reduction.
+It explores drivers for change within the transport system including technology innovation, individual mobility needs and economic requirements for change alongside environmental and social concerns for sustainability and consider the role, social acceptance and impact of policies and regulations to result in emissions reduction.

 The DTE Network+ is led by Cardiff, Cranfield, Birmingham, Bristol and Southampton Universities combining research expertise on (i) electric vehicle charging infrastructure, (ii) the shift to autonomous vehicles, electric and hybrid aircraft, (iii) decarbonisation of the rail network and (iv) interactions between energy and transport networks.

-The DTE Network+ will bring together expertise from across industry, academia and the public sector to address advanced research questions, but not limited to:
+The DTE Network+ brings together expertise from across industry, academia and the public sector to address advanced research questions, but not limited to:

 - Vehicles and associated technologies including electric powertrains, connected autonomous vehicles and green taxiing.